There are so many electric guitars on the market.

 The Sterling MAJ100 has two simple humbucker pickups.
-While the pickups are awesome, there’s only one standard 3-way switch without any kind of coil-splitting or coil-tapping added.
+While the passive pickups are awesome, there’s only one standard 3-way switch without any kind of coil-splitting or coil-tapping added.

 Although not mandatory, you’d still kind of expect this feature on a guitar that’s pretty near the $1000 mark.
 This means that the MAJ100 is nowhere near as versatile as the Music Man Majesty models.

-On the other hand, the pickups work well and are capable of delivering some great tones, so we can’t really complain that much about it.
-In addition, this guitar still comes with a +12 dB gain boost switch on the volume knob.
+On the other hand, the passive pickups work well and are capable of delivering some great tones, so we can’t really complain that much about it.
+In addition, this guitar still comes with a +12 dB gain boost switch on the master volume knob.

 The full Sterling By Music Man John Petrucci Majesty MAJ100 review has more on one of the best metal guitars out there, in terms of value for money.